bernicelou/bernicelou/README.md

-Hello everyone! 👋 I'm Bernice, a Bioinformatic student who studied in UTM.
+Hello everyone! 👋 I'm Bernice, a Bioinformatics student who studied in UTM.
 Welcome to my GitHub profile!

 🎓About Me📚